Take the Guesswork Out of Touring

 Guided Tours into the Past

 Step into the past and learn the secrets of the Similkameen Nation at Snaza’ist Discovery Centre.
+Cherish these stories, as they tell the true past of our region.
 Interpretive exhibits tell the story of turning ochre into gold.
-Then roam through the Hedley Museum with its archival photography exhibits depicting the life of gold miners perched one kilometre above town at the defunct Mascot Mine.
+Then roam through the Hedley Museum with its archival photography exhibits depicting the life of gold miners perched one kilometre above the town at the defunct Mascot Mine.